ianhussey/OpenSourceIRAP/README.md

 NB The columns in which you enter stimuli into the `stimuli.xlsx` and `task.xlsx` files will therefore influence the direction of your effects and how they should be interpreted (e.g., placing the "flowers" stimuli in the labelA or labelB column, or "similar" in the responseOptionA or responseOptionB column).

-See Hussey, Thompson, McEnteggart, Barnes-Holmes & Barnes-Holmes (2015), Barnes-Holmes, Barnes-Holmes, Stewart & Boles (2010), and Greenwald, Nosek & Banaji (2003) for paper length discussions of the D1 score, its interpretation generally, and its application and interpretation within the IRAP.
+See Hussey, Thompson, McEnteggart, Barnes-Holmes & Barnes-Holmes (2015) and Greenwald, Nosek & Banaji (2003) for paper length discussions of the D1 score, its interpretation generally, and its application and interpretation within the IRAP.

 NB other scoring algorithms are available, such as the *G* score (adjusted gaussian fractional rank score: Sriram et al., unpublished) and the Probabilistic Index (PI: De Schryver, 2013; Thas, De Neve, Clement & Ottoy, 2012) but have not seen much use, despite their apparant advantages.